kmspicoat/check-windows-office-license/README.md

 ### **How to Check License Status and Version for Windows and Office**

 To verify the activation status and license type of Windows and Office, you can use built-in system commands.
 These methods work on all versions of Windows that support KMS activation.
-More information about cms activators and technologies on the website https://kmspico.at / .
+More information about cms activators and technologies on the website kmspico.at .

 ---